| | | | |

 A seed starting mix is better for sowing seeds than regular potting soil because it has a finer texture and higher porosity.
 This allows for better water and oxygen access for seed germination.

 It also contains fewer nutrients, which is beneficial because it prevents seedlings from becoming leggy and weak.
-Seed starting mix is less likely to contain weed seeds and disease organisms, which can be a problem with regular potting mix.
+A seed starting mix is less likely to contain weed seeds and disease organisms, which can be problematic when a regular potting mix is used.

 Seed-starting mixes are usually formulated to maintain a more consistent moisture content, which is vital for successful seed germination.

-Moisten the seed starting mix before adding it to the containers or cells.
+Moisten the mix before adding it to the containers or cells.

 cut flower garden by seed: seedlings inside greenhouse